Pylons/pyramid_openapi3/examples/splitfile/README.md

-# An example RESTful API app showcasing the power of pyramid_openapi3
+# An example RESTful API app showcasing how to split YAML spec into multiple files

-This folder showcases how to use the [pyramid_openapi3](https://github.com/Pylons/pyramid_openapi3) Pyramid add-on for building robust RESTful APIs.
-With only a few lines of code you get automatic validation of requests and responses against an OpenAPI v3 schema, along with Swagger "try-it-out" documentation for your API.
+This folder showcases how to use the [pyramid_openapi3](https://github.com/Pylons/pyramid_openapi3) Pyramid add-on for building robust RESTful APIs defined with a multi-file YAML schema.```

 ## How to run